-You will have been given a consent form that one of your parents should sign giving permission for you to have the vaccination.
-It's important that you return the signed form to your school nursing team before your vaccination is due.
+Talk to your parent or carer about the vaccine.
+You will have been given a consent form that they should sign giving permission for you to have the vaccination.
+It's important that you return the signed form to your school nursing team before the deadline.